Setting up high-availability failover mode

 Access Server comes with a built-in failover mode which can be deployed on a local area network.
 It is designed to allow one primary node to handle all the tasks, and if it fails, to let a secondary standby node come online automatically and take over the tasks from the failed node.
 This is done with a method called UCARP using VRRP heartbeat network packets.
 The two nodes work to keep a single virtual IP address online.
-Normally the primary node manages this alone but when it goes down the secondary takes over by becoming the new primary node.
+During normal operationg the currently active node will handle all incoming request, but when it goes down, the secondary takes over by becoming the new active node.

 - Physical servers should work just fine on physical networks.

 - Microsoft HyperV and VMWare ESXi are supported, but you may need "MAC spoofing" or "Promiscuous mode".

 - Other virtualized platforms should also work as long as it's a local network where broadcast UCARP/VRRP is possible.

 - Amazon AWS is not supported, because the heartbeat signal is filtered away on their networks.

 - Most major cloud networks are not supported because they do not support the UCARP/VRRP traffic.
 Consider using clustering instead.

 - If one node is in a different network from the other node, this failover model can almost certainly not be used.